 Wrongful death results when one person’s actions lead to the death of another person.
 Each claim can also be based on either an intentional action, negligent action, or strict liability claims for dangerous products.

 These actions often take the form of negligent behavior and can include the following:

 Distracted driving has become more prevalent with the advent of cell phones and other devices.
 It can take mere seconds to lose control of your car while texting or talking on the phone.
 These distractions can cause the driver to hit another vehicle, drive off the road, or even lead to death.

 Similarly, drunk drivers have caused thousands of preventable deaths every year.
-People who are under the influence of alcohol or drugs can cause accidents that result in wrongful death.
+People under the influence of alcohol or drugs can cause accidents that result in wrongful death.

-If a doctor or other medical professional failed to provide proper care for your loved one and it led to their death, you could sue for compensation.
-This type of lawsuit is typically filed by family members on behalf of the deceased person.
+If a doctor or other medical professional fails to provide proper care for your loved one and it led to their death, you could sue for compensation.
+Family members typically file this type of lawsuit on behalf of the deceased person.

 Every wrongful death claim must involve careful research into the facts of the accident, including the individual or company’s actions leading up to the action and the accident itself.
 Fortunately, a Las Vegas personal injury lawyer from our firm can help.

 As a surviving spouse or another close family member, you are entitled to file a wrongful death lawsuit after the devastating loss of your loved one.
 A claim for damages may include both actual damages (such as the cost of medical care and funeral expenses) and general damages (loss of consortium and emotional distress).
 A personal injury lawyer in Las Vegas can assist you in calculating the total amount of damages.